damienzeng73/todo-list-app/README.md

 Description
 -----------
-This app using ReactJS and Semantic-UI-React for building front-end, Flask for back-end.
+This application using [ReactJS](https://facebook.github.io/react/) and [Semantic-UI-React](https://react.semantic-ui.com/introduction) for building front-end, [Flask](http://flask.pocoo.org/) for back-end.

 Use MongoDB to store all todos.